aws-samples/amazon-mq-workshop/labs/lab-6.md

 </p></details><p/>

-Scroll a bit down to the element `<authorizationPlugin\>` and make the following changes.
-Afterwards click **Save** and confirm, to store the configuration changes.
+Scroll down to the element `<authorizationPlugin\>` and make the modify the content so that it looks as follows.
+Afterwards click **Save**, and confirm, to store the configuration changes.

 ``` xml
     <authorizationPlugin>